Accreditation, Memberships & Permits

-The AEF has been certified by Independent Charities of America and has been awarded its Seal of Excellence.
+The AEF has been certified by America’s Best Charities, and has been awarded its Seal of Excellence.

 The AEF is a member of Animal Charities of America (affiliated with Independent Charities of America).
 Upon rigorous independent review, the AEF has been able to certify, document, and demonstrate on an annual basis that it meets the highest standards of public accountability, program effectiveness, and cost effectiveness.